An adviser to an ex-Ukrainian president is killed near an American school in Spain, officials say

 “I thought it was a drill,” said Ayaokur, who is in 11th grade.
 “I was worried because at first I thought it might be a parent of someone I know.”

-His mother, Elina Ayaokur, who is originally from Azerbaijan, said she knew the victim through the emigre community but did not know him well.
+His mother, Elina Ayaokur, who is originally from Azerbaijan, said she knew someone through the emigre community with the same first name as the victim, but did not know him well.

-“I didn’t know there were Ukrainian politicians there,” Ayaokur said, adding that the victim had a son in the fourth grade.
+“I didn’t know there were Ukrainian politicians there,” Ayaokur said, adding that the man she knew had a son in the fourth grade.
 “I was in shock.
 Like how is it possible that this happens here?”

 Wilson reported from Barcelona, Spain, and Novikov reported from Kyiv, Ukraine.
 Yuras Karmanau in Tallinn, Estonia, contributed.

-Note: This story has been updated to clarify that Ayaokur said she knew someone with the same first name as the victim.
-It also clarifies that her acquaintance has a son in the fourth grade.